 Effective Deep Learning Theory (Roberts, et al., 2022) develops an effective theory approach to understanding deep neural networks that borrows from theoretical physics.
 The approach here provides a clear and pedagogical explanation of how deep neural networks work.

-Each of these theory-first perspectives endeavor to derive, explain, and provide methods to construct new types of problem-specific inductive biases.
+Each of these perspectives endeavor to derive, explain, and provide methods to construct new types of problem-specific inductive biases.
 Geometric Deep Learning serves two purposes: first, to provide a common mathematical framework to derive the most successful neural network architectures, and second, give a constructive procedure to build future architectures in a principled way.
 Effective Deep Learning Theory argues for a general theory of deep learning derived from first principles, in which the guiding philosophy is that nearly-simple phenomena in practice should correspond to nearly-simple effective theories.
+Categorical Deep Learning seeks to give a general-purpose framework for deep learning architectures that otherwise subsumes the afforementioned theories.